ElektraInitiative/libelektra/doc/usecases/kdb/UC_store_config.md

 - **Precondition:** -
 - **Main success scenario:**
   - Application asks to store new configuration into KDB
-  - Elektra stores in backends
+  - Elektra stores configuration in backends
 - **Alternative scenario:** -
 - **Error scenario:**
   - Application asks to store new configuration into KDB